How to Measure Magnet Strength?

 The symbol T stands for the magnetic strength unit known as a tesla.
 It describes the density of a magnetic field, or its residual flux density.

 A tesla can be described in different ways using other units of scientific measurement.
 For example:

 where kg = kilograms, A = amperes, and s = seconds.

 A tesla can also be defined in several other ways.
 These are just a few examples:

 T = V * s / m2 or T = (N * s)/(C * m) or T = Wb / m2

-Often, an external magnetic force must be applied to make a magnet magnetic.
+An external magnetic force must often be applied to make a magnet magnetic.
 After that external force is removed, the magnetic force remaining in the magnet is known as remanence.

 One gauss is equal to 10-4 teslas.
-It can also be defined as 1 maxwell per square centimeter or 10-4 webers per square meter.
+It can also be defined as one maxwell per square centimeter or 10-4 webers per square meter.